 This unique degree program is one of only a few seminary-based programs in the United States.

 A bachelor's degree from an accredited institution is required for admission.
-Your personal experience, maturity, sense of ministry, and aptitude, as demonstrated during an interview process, also are considered for admission.
+Personal experience, maturity, sense of ministry, and aptitude, as demonstrated during an interview process, also are considered for admission.
+Advanced standing may be given for previous graduate degrees in selected fields.
 The Marriage and Family Therapy Program does not discriminate on the basis of race, color, religion, sex, national origin, age, sexual orientation, or disability.